Observation of $t\bar{t}\gamma\gamma$ production at $\sqrt{s}=$13 TeV with the ATLAS detector: Conclusion

 \section{Conclusion}

 This paper presents the observation of the production of top quark pairs in association with two photons.
 The measurement is performed using a data sample of proton--proton collisions collected with the ATLAS detector at the LHC at $\sqrt{s}$ = 13 \TeV, corresponding to a total integrated luminosity of \intlumitot.
 The cross-section measured in a fiducial phase space defined at particle level, with kinematic requirements on the photons, lepton, and jets, yields $2.42^{+0.58}_{-0.53}\,\text{fb}$, with an observed significance of 5.2 standard deviations.
 The available MC prediction at LO underestimate the cross section as expected.
-The ratio of the \ttyy and the \tty processes, measured in the fiducial phase space, is found to be $(3.30^{+0.70}_{-0.65})\times 10^{-3}$.
-In this ratio, the total uncertainty is dominated by the statistical uncertainty, while several systematic uncertainties—particularly those related to jets, $b$-tagging, photons, and luminosity—partially cancel out.
+In the measurement of the ratio of the \ttyy and the \tty processes, several systematic uncertainties—particularly those related to jets, $b$-tagging, photons, and luminosity—partially cancel out.
+The ratio, measured in the fiducial phase space, is found to be $(3.30^{+0.70}_{-0.65})\times 10^{-3}$.